 Smart Home Automation

-For $29.99 a month, Smart Home Automation lets you control and monitor your house while you’re away.
+For $29.99 mo, Smart Home Automation lets you control and monitor your house while you’re away.
 Features include:

 Lighting Control – Set timers and turn individual lights on or off at will.

 Breach Alerts – Receive instant notification if any door or window opens.

 Live Video Feed – Use the smartphone app to watch real-time video.
 (You buy and place the cameras.)

 The Smart Home system is easy to upgrade, too.
 You can add equipment to control locks, appliances, or your thermostat.